 Furthermore, coconut oil promotes wound healing and soothes cracked dog paws.

-Especially in the winter months, I like to rub my dog’s paws with a good amount of coconut oil to counteract dry paw pads.
+Especially in the winter months, I like to rub my dog’s paws with a good amount of coconut oil to counteract dry paw pads if I don’t have paw balm at hand.

 Try to keep your dog from licking his paws as much as you can.